GoogleCloudPlatform/jit-groups/doc/site/sources/docs/development-environment.md

-JIT Access is a standalone Java application that's based on [Quarkus](https://quarkus.io/) and designed to run in the [App Engine Java 17 Standard Environment :octicons-link-external-16:](https://cloud.google.com/appengine/docs/standard/java-gen2/runtime) or on Cloud Run.
+JIT Groups is a standalone Java application that's based on [Quarkus](https://quarkus.io/) and designed to run in the [App Engine Java 17 Standard Environment :octicons-link-external-16:](https://cloud.google.com/appengine/docs/standard/java-gen2/runtime) or on Cloud Run.